samsung-cnct/cluster-api-provider-ssh/README.md

 ```

 For now some manual changes will have to be made to the template files as needed.
+Make sure that the IP addresses and versions look correct in the machines.yaml file.

 ## Running cluster deployer
 Build the clusterctl binary